jmross0108/Data-Science-Projects/README.md

 # Data-Science-Projects
-A collection of portfolio projects I have completed
+A collection of portfolio projects I have completed using R